 Interested researchers can propose projects that involve visits of one or in some cases two people to the chosen Research Infrastructure for periods of up to 3 months.
 The use of the facilities (excluding any additional costs) is covered through AQUAEXCEL partner funding and the associated travel and subsistence expenses for the visiting scientist(s) will be paid through the host institution, according to their internal rules for reimbursement.

-The documents below contain the necessary information related to the 7th Call for Access.
-The documents related to the 8th call will be uploaded when the call opens.
+The documents below contain the necessary information related to the 9th Call for Access.

 - Guide to TNA Research Infrastructures